 8. Avoid and Consolidate Duplicate Content

-The easiest way to make sure that your content will be ranked high is to write and publish original content.
-But, what can you do about content that already exists?
+The easiest way to make sure content could rank high is to write and publish original content.
+But what about existing content?

-First, you need to find out if you duplicate content.
-You can look for the content manually (not recommended if you have a lot of content), or use an OptinMonster recommended tool like SEMrush.
+First, find duplicate content.
+You can look for content manually or use an SEO product like SEMrush.

-Sometimes you may find pages that have similar, but not identical content and you want to keep BOTH pages.
-In this case, a redirect isn’t going to work for you.
-Instead, you can use canonical links to tell search engines where to find the true content by including this tag in the header of your duplicate content:
+Sometimes you may find pages with similar but not identical content and want to keep BOTH.
+Canonical links tell search engines where to go using this tag in the header of your similar content:

 <link rel=”canonical” href=”https://myoriginalcontent.com”>